Conviso MCP Server

 Introduction

-The Conviso MCP Server is a connector that exposes Conviso Platform data and tools to an LLM chatbot via the Model Context Protocol (MCP).
-MCP lets external services register named capabilities (tools) so an MCP-compatible client (e.g., Claude or Cursor) can ask the model to fetch live, authoritative context or perform actions instead of relying on cached knowledge.
+The Conviso MCP Server is a connector that exposes Conviso Platform data and tools to an LLM via the Model Context Protocol (MCP).
+MCP lets external services register named capabilities (tools) so an MCP-compatible client (e.g., Claude Desktop, Claude Code CLI, or Cursor) can ask the model to fetch live, authoritative security context or perform actions instead of relying on cached knowledge.

-This server provides capabilities such as listing companies, projects, assets and vulnerabilities, returning technical details and generating direct links to the platform.
+This server provides capabilities such as listing companies, projects, assets and vulnerabilities, returning technical details, generating direct links to the platform, and retrieving security metrics.
 It requires a Conviso Platform API Key; data returned is limited by that key's permissions.

 Features

-The connector exposes a set of tools to the MCP host.
-Highlights:
+The connector exposes a set of tools to the MCP host:

 Prerequisites